 - Thursday, January 7, 2016 - DTB A110

 - Friday, January 8, 2016 - DTB A104

 - Monday, January 11, 2016 - DTB A110

 - Tuesday, January 12, 2016 - DTB A110

 If Admissions has not been able to assess equivalence of your high school mathematics prerequisites, you can gain admission to one of the classes above by writing and passing a one-hour pretest.
 Except as noted below for Math 100, pretests are not available to students whose mathematics prerequisites have been assessed as being less than the required standard.

 What if I fail the pretest?

 If you do not pass a pretest you'll need to take an appropriate upgrading class.
 You may not write a pretest more than once.
-For Math 100 or 102 you should take Math 120.
-For Math 120, 151 or 161 you should take Math 099 through Continuing Studies.
+For MATH 100 or 102 you should take MATH 120.
+For MATH 120, 151 or 161 you should take ASMA 099 through Continuing Studies.

-If you've transferred to UVic from a college or university, check whether your high school math prerequisites have been assessed by Admissions and input to the records system.
+If you've transferred to the University of Victoria from a college or university, check whether your high school math prerequisites have been assessed by Admissions and input to the records system.
 Do this on My page by choosing student services in the left navigation bar, then the grades and records tab , then choose the transfer credit summary tab.
 Pre-requisite errors are frequently the result of missing information.